karantaragi07/karantaragi07/README.md

 - 👋 Hi, I’m @karantaragi07
 - 👀 I’m interested in programming
 - 🌱 I’m currently learning python
-- 💞️ I’m looking to collaborate on anything related languages c and python.
+- 💞️ I’m looking to collaborate on anything related languages java and python.
 - 📫 How to reach me...use my insta @karantaragi

 <!---